dajofrey/Termoskanne/README.md

 ## Design

 ### Noiseless UI
+A big failure point when designing a UI is clutter.
+Sometimes even terminals have too much UI elements which make the experience distracting and annoying.

 Termoskanne's graphics focus on mono-space font drawing, which is primarily used in terminals.
 Even Termoskanne's UI is made using the same technique.
 This makes everything look proportional and clean, even after scaling.
 Also, it simplifies development a lot.

-A big failure point when designing a UI is clutter.
-Sometimes even terminals have too much UI elements which make the experience distracting and annoying.
-Termoskanne tries to avoid this.

 ### Tabing and Tiling
 Termoskanne uses a hybrid approach for tabing and tiling: